 St. Elizabeth of Hungary

-Zelie will be St. Elizabeth (she is pictured above with St. Joan of Arc).
+Zelie was St. Elizabeth last year (she is pictured above with St. Joan of Arc).
 We used a princess dress we already owned, along with a play crown and chapel veil we had.

 I just bought the necklace, basket, and roses for $1 each at Goodwill.
-I will tightly wrap a bread boule on All Saints Day and add it to her basket.
-The total cost of her costume including the bread will be $3.50 for us!
+I tightly wrapped a bread boule on All Saints Day and added it to her basket.
+The total cost of her costume including the bread was $3.50 for us!

 St. Helen who discovered the true Cross of Christ could easily be made using a toy crown like this and a cardboard cutout of a cross.